 Give your car a visual once-over on a regular basis to assess its condition.
 Test the lights, check the air pressure in your tires, and confirm that the tires have sufficient tread.
 Listen for any unusual sounds, inside and out, when you start the vehicle and while you are driving it.
 If you detect anything out of the ordinary, take the car to the shop for a more in-depth inspection.

 You can also look into the interior of your car.
 This visual check should cover the seats, headrests, and steering wheel of your car.
-Make sure to take thorough measures on cleaning each section.
+Make sure to take thorough measures to clean each section.
 A great way to stay clean is to buy a car seat organizer to keep all your things in one section.

 Check All Fluid Levels